raweru/multinational-retail-data-centralisation/README.md

 Next, we create **clean_orders_data** to remove columns "order_0", "first_name", "last_name" and "1".

 Once extracted and cleaned, we upload the table with **upload_to_db** method to sales_data in a table called **orders_table**.

+### Task 8: Retrieve and clean the date events data

+The final source of data is a JSON file containing the details of when each sale happened, as well as related attributes.

+The file is currently stored on S3 and can be found at the following [link](https://data-handling-public.s3.eu-west-1.amazonaws.com/date_details.json).

+We create a few methods to extract, clean and upload the date events data.

+1. **download_json_s3** in DataExtractor downloads the json file from S3 into a pandas Dataframe.
+2. **clean_date_events_data** in DataCleaning to remove rows with null and corrupt data.

+Once extracted and cleaned, we upload the table with **upload_to_db** method to sales_data in a table called **dim_date_times**.